mercadopago/devsite-docs/guides/wallet-connect/refund-payment.en.md

 >
 > Important
 >
 > The refund does not happen immediately.
-Calling this endpoint triggers an asynchronous process that refunds the payment, and your change will be notified via webhook.
+Calling this endpoint triggers an asynchronous process that refunds the payment, and your change will be notified via [Webhooks](/developers/en/docs/wallet-connect/additional-content/your-integrations/notifications/webhooks).

-The diagram below illustrates the refund flow for an Advanced Payment.
+The diagram below illustrates the refund flow for an payment.

 ![refund-a-payment](/images/wallet-connect/refund-a-payment.en.png)